AndreaFalanti/popnas/README.md

   - @x@ maxpool
   - @x@ avgpool
   - @x@ tconv      (Transpose convolution)

+**Search strategy**:
+- **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
+- **max_exploration_children**: defines the maximum amount of cells the algorithm can train in the exploration step.
+- **pareto_objectives**: defines the objectives considered during the search for optimizing the selection of the neural network architectures to train.
+Currently supported values are [accuracy, time, params], at least two of them must be provided and accuracy must always be set to have meaningful results.

 **CNN hyperparameters**:
 - **epochs**: defines for how many epochs E each child network has to be trained.